-Derivatives are used to hedge risks as specified in the permitted derivatives transactions as described in the prospectus in section 2.
-Investment information under the heading "Information concerning the sub-fund World Responsible Investing ".
+Derivatives are used to achieve investment objectives and to hedge risks as specified in the permitted derivatives transactions as described in the prospectus in section 2.
+Investment information under the heading "Information concerning the sub-fund World Responsible Investing "

 To what minimum extent are sustainable investments with an environmental objective aligned with the EU Taxonomy?